Arts & EntertainmentHealth & Well-Being

 Sure, he’s a wildly successful and acclaimed Broadway, television and recording artist with Tony and Emmy awards who’ll be forever enshrined in film as Avigdor in Yentl and Inigo Montoya – “You killed my father.
 Prepare to die.”— from The Princess Bride.

-But when he calls from Los Angeles to talk about his new 30-city concert that he’s bringing to the Eisemann Center in Richardson on Jan.
-17, it’s clear he sees not himself, but the art he delivers as his offering.
+But when he calls from Los Angeles to talk about his Mandy Patinkin concert tour, it’s clear he sees not himself, but the art he delivers as his offering.

-“I’m just the mailman for great geniuses,” he says of the songwriters featured in Mandy Patinkin in Concert: Diaries.
+“I’m just the mailman for great geniuses,” he says of the songwriters featured in his concerts.
 “They have the gift of poetry, of knowing how to find those musical tones that match our heartbeat, they had the gift of writing down what they wished for themselves and the world at large.
 They left those wishes behind like beautiful prayers.”

 Patinkin’s conversation flows with bursts of humor – mostly at his expense, with wonder and an eagerness to connect and please.
-In fact, if you really want to torture him, ask what will happen in the eighth and final season of “Homeland”, airing in February, where he plays CIA man Sol Berenson, the rock to the craziness of Carrie, the brilliant officer played by Claire Danes.
+In fact, if you really want to torture him, ask what happened in the final season of Homeland, the acclaimed Showtime series that concluded its run after eight seasons, where he played CIA man Saul Berenson, the rock to the craziness of Carrie, the brilliant officer played by Claire Danes.

 Long pause.